Independent Prescribing (Short Course) / Overview

 - Entry requirements

-We require a relevant Lower Second honours degree or above.
-See the Professional entry qualification section for further professional requirements.
+This is an accelerated course that is assessed only at master’s level (FHEQ7), so we require a relevant Lower Second honours degree or above.
+See the professional entry qualification section for further professional requirements.

 - Number of places/applicants